alibaba/MNN/README.md

 ![architecture](doc/architecture.png)

-Inside Alibaba, MNN works as the basic module of the compute container in the Walle System, the first end-to-end, general-purpose, and large-scale production system for device-cloud collaborative machine learning, which has been published in the top system conference OSDI’22.
-The key design principles of MNN and the extensive benchmarking testing results (vs. TensorFlow, TensorFlow Lite, PyTorch, PyTorch Mobile, TVM) can be found in the OSDI paper.
-The scripts and instructions for benchmarking testing are put in the path “/benchmark”.
+Inside Alibaba, [MNN](https://mp.weixin.qq.com/s/5I1ISpx8lQqvCS8tGd6EJw) works as the basic module of the compute container in the [Walle](https://mp.weixin.qq.com/s/qpeCETty0BqqNJV9CMJafA) System, the first end-to-end, general-purpose, and large-scale production system for device-cloud collaborative machine learning, which has been published in the top system conference OSDI’22.
+The key design principles of MNN and the extensive benchmark testing results (vs. TensorFlow, TensorFlow Lite, PyTorch, PyTorch Mobile, TVM) can be found in the OSDI paper.
+The scripts and instructions for benchmark testing are put in the path “/benchmark”.
 If MNN or the design of Walle helps your research or production use, please cite our OSDI paper as follows:

     @inproceedings {proc:osdi22:walle,
         author = {Chengfei Lv and Chaoyue Niu and Renjie Gu and Xiaotang Jiang and Zhaode Wang and Bin Liu and Ziqi Wu and Qiulin Yao and Congyu Huang and Panos Huang and Tao Huang and Hui Shu and Jinde Song and Bin Zou and Peng Lan and Guohuan Xu and Fei Wu and Shaojie Tang and Fan Wu and Guihai Chen},